cryostatio/cryostat-operator/README.md

 # Setup / Deployment

+## UI-Guided Deployment

+The operator can be deployed using the Operator Marketplace in the graphical OpenShift console by first adding a custom operator source.
+A YAML definition of such a custom source is at `bundle/openshift/operator-source.yaml`, which can be added to your cluster by
+`oc create -f bundle/openshift/operator-source.yaml` or simply `make catalog`.
+This method allows the latest released version of the operator to be installed into the cluster with the same method and in the same form that end users would receive it.

+### Configuration

+Once deployed, the operator deployment will be active in the cluster, but no ContainerJFR instance will be created.
+To trigger its creation, add a ContainerJFR CR using the UI for operator "provided APIs".
+The `spec` field of the CR must contain the boolean property `minimal: true|false`.
+A full deployment includes ContainerJFR itself and its web client assets, as well as jfr-datasource and Grafana containers within the pod.
+A minimal deployment uses a ContainerJFR image with the web client assets removed and excludes the jfr-datasource and Grafana containers, resulting in a ContainerJFR deployment that can only be used headlessly and which consumes as few cluster resources as possible.

+## Manual Deployment

 `make deploy` will deploy the operator using `oc` to whichever OpenShift cluster is configured with the local client.
 This also respects the `IMAGE_TAG` environment variable, so that different versions of the operator